 Table 5.4.
-Tree-level vector boson couplings C_V (V = W, Z) and fermionic couplings C_F normalized to their SM values for the two scalars h, H and the pseudoscalar A in Type I and Type II Two-Higgs-doublet models.
+Tree-level vector boson couplings C_V (V = W, Z) and fermionic couplings C_F normalized to their SM values for the two scalars h, H and the pseudoscalar A in Type I and Type II 2HDMs.
 The H^{\pm} couplings to fermions follow that of A.